myHelloGold/ethereum/notes/geth-systemd.md

 - Don't forget to change `REPLACE_THIS_WITH_THE_MACHINE_USER` line above.
 Run `$ whoami` to get the username.
 - The reason why we set `RuntimeMaxSec` to 3600 seconds (1 hour) is because we want to restart Geth every hour to minimize the memory leak problem
+- The `--syncmode` and `--cache` flags will make the memory leak even worse.
+So, better run Geth without those 2 flags.

 ### Using The Geth Service